Get involved

 FUNDING

-Each year, the WAF Grant scheme awards up to £2000 to artists, to support the realisation of your artistic ideas.
+Each year, the WAF Grant scheme awards up to £2000 to artists, to support the realisation of creative projects that enagage meaningfully with Wandsworth communities and meet our strategic aims.

 Your listing